javitocor/Ruby-Capstone-Project/README.md

 # 🤝 Contributing
 Contributions, issues and feature requests are welcome!
 Start by:

-Forking the project.
+-Forking the project.
-Cloning the project to your local machine. cd into the project directory.
+- Cloning the project to your local machine.
+- cd into the project directory.
-Run git checkout -b your-branch-name.
+- Run git checkout -b your-branch-name.
-Make your contributions.
+- Make your contributions.
-Push your branch up to your forked repository.
+- Push your branch up to your forked repository.
-Open a Pull Request with a detailed description to the development branch of the original project for a review.
+- Open a Pull Request with a detailed description to the development branch of the original project for a review.

 # Video Presentation
 Feel free to check out this [link] with a full project explanation.